Flexbox Grid Test Page

 Y-Axis (Vertical) Grids

-grid--y modifier class added to grid class elements
+modifier class added to grid

 Adaptive and Equal Widths (with-content examples)

-By default the grid system assigns the minimum required widths to grid-cell elements.
+By default the grid system assigns the minimum required widths to grid-cell

 Additional Wrapper Elements Required for IE 10

-IE 10 requires additional wrapper elements within the grid-cell elements in order to behave correctly.
-Just for clarity, the said elements have been given a data-role="IE10" attribute in the below example.
+elements in order to behave correctly.
+Just for clarity, the said elements have been given a data-role="IE10"

 Adaptive Widths (default)